Clubs & Affiliates

 Friends of Wistaria Surgery

-The main objective is to provide the surgery with facilities, support services and equipment not normally provided by the statutory authorities in order to promote the welfare of patients.
-We run monthly coffee mornings and occasional speakers, hold social and fund-raising events, help with the surgery’s flu immunisation clinics, run a volunteer befriending/visiting service for Wistaria’s patients and maintain the surgery garden.
-We can be reached through Wistaria Surgery, Wistaria Court, 18 Avenue Road, Lymington S041 8DY, via our website www.friendsofwistaria.org, or by email email@example.com
+The main objective is to provide the surgery with facilities, support services and equipment not normally provided by the statutory authorities to promote the welfare of patients.
+We hold social and fund-raising events, help with the surgery’s flu immunisation clinics, run a volunteer befriending/visiting service for Wistaria Surgery’s patients and maintain the surgery garden.
+We can be reached through Wistaria Surgery, Wistaria Court, 18 Avenue Road, Lymington S041 8DY, via our website: https://friendsofwistariasurgery.weebly.com or by email: firstname.lastname@example.org

 Inner Wheel Club of Lymington

-Secretary: Doreen Cummings, 01590 671546.
+Secretary: Jane Haines, 15 Woodley Gardens, Lymington, SO41 9LH.
+01590 688364.
 Members are wives, partners and female relatives of present Rotarians.
 Inner Wheel is now open to ladies with no connection to Rotary.
 Events are organized to raise funds for local, national and overseas charities.

 Lymington Arts Group

 Established in 1979, meets on the 2nd Friday each month in the Lymington Community Centre.
 2:30pm – 4:30pm.
 Professional speakers and demonstrators visit us most months to each, inspire and encourage all aspects of Art, using many techniques and mediums.
 Visitors are very welcome.